openfaas/openfaas.github.io/_posts/2018-09-06-stateless-microservices.md

 dark_background: true
 ---

-I want to share some news with you - we've merged and released support for stateless microservices in [OpenFaaS 0.9.0](https://github.com/openfaas/faas/releases/0.9.0).
-This means you can take advantage of OpenFaaS as a single pane of glass to manage your microservices and functions - from the CLI to the Prometheus metrics to the built-in auto-scaling, even scaling to zero and back again.
-I'll walk you through deploying a Ruby and Sinatra guestbook based by MySQL running on OpenFaaS with Kubernetes.
+I want to share some news with you.
+We've merged and released support for stateless microservices in [OpenFaaS 0.9.0](https://github.com/openfaas/faas/releases/0.9.0).
+This means you can now take advantage of the simple, but powerful developer experience of OpenFaaS as a single pane of glass to manage your FaaS functions and microservices.
+The whole experience is included from the CLI, to the Prometheus metrics to the built-in auto-scaling.
+Even scaling to zero is supported.
+I'll walk you through deploying a Ruby and Sinatra guestbook backed by MySQL deployed to OpenFaaS with Kubernetes.

+## Why are we doing this now?

+There is a lot of overlap between modern, cloud-native microservices and FaaS functions as I'll go on to explain in the next section.
+OpenFaaS has always had support for running any container or process whether that be a FaaS Function, the AWS CLI, ImageMagick, or even PowerShell on Windows.
+Two requests came in from the community within a short period of time which acted as a catalyst for this next step in our story.

+One of our newest users at [Wireline.io](https://www.wireline.io) raised a [feature request](https://github.com/openfaas/faas/issues/716) to enhance the HTTP route functionality of functions.
+Wireline wanted to write functions which could run both on [AWS Lambda](https://aws.amazon.com/free/webapps/?https://aws.amazon.com/lambda/) and on OpenFaaS without any additional changes.
+Around that same time the CEO of [GitLab](https://about.gitlab.com/), [Sid Sijbrandi](https://twitter.com/sytses?lang=en) reached out to learn more about Serverless and how it could be leveraged at GitLab.
+Sid asked me whether OpenFaaS could be used to manage both FaaS Functions and the microservices his team was more familiar with such as a Sinatra apps.
+He showed a particular interest in [scaling to zero](https://www.openfaas.com/blog/zero-scale/) when idle.

+Let's look at some background before moving into the tutorial showing how to put this into practice.

 ## What's a Function?